NHS-Transformation-Unit/Lung_Health_Checks/README.md

 <br/>

 ### `data`
 This folder will contain any relevant data files or external data that is to be utilised during the construction of the model.
+It also contains the model inputs configuration file for loading the user input assumptions into the model.

 ### `documentation`
 This folder contain the project documentation including the model specification and guidance on how to use the model.